capitalbr/indiedodo/README.md

 * **Hosting:** Heroku
 * Google Maps API
 * BCrypt for user authentication
-* AWS S3 for storage of images
+* AWS S3 for storage of images/videos
 * Docker for images and containers
 * Material UI for frontend design